Your cart looks a little empty!Continue Shopping

 It's Possible to Enjoy Keto Wine While Staying Low-Carb

 When you're ditching carbs, lowering your sugar intake, and trying to live a healthier lifestyle, oftentimes one of the first things to go is drinking alcohol.
-But while you might be saying goodbye to donuts, chips, and sugar-filled margaritas on the keto diet, you can still enjoy a glass of wine and stay in ketosis.
+But while you might be saying goodbye to donuts, chips, and sugar-filled margaritas on the keto diet, you can still enjoy a glass of wine and stay in ketosis. you can still relish a glass of wine with mindful attention to the carbs in wine, allowing you to stay in ketosis.

 The key is to keep your alcohol consumption in check and choose dry, low-carb wines that won't send your blood sugar soaring.
 So go ahead and get yourself a Usual Wines mixed pack featuring red, brut bubbly, and dry rosé.
 You won’t have to worry about kicking yourself out of ketosis, and your taste buds and macros will thank you.